Zara Tindall: Equestrianism

-The British Olympic Association announced that Tindall would ride Toytown for the British equestrian team at the Beijing Olympic Games 2008 in Hong Kong; however, Toytown was injured during training and she was forced to withdraw from the team.
-On 25 October 2008, Tindall fell from her horse, Tsunami II, at the 15th fence of a cross-country event at Pau, France, and broke her right collarbone.
-The horse broke her neck after she tipped over the hedge and was put down.
-In July 2010 a range of equestrian clothing Tindall designed for Musto Outdoor Clothing, named ZP176 after Tindall's team number when she first represented her country, was launched.

-Zara competed in the 2012 London Olympic Games on High Kingdom, and won a silver medal in the team event.
-Tindall finished second at Luhmühlen Horse Trials 2013, on her top horse High Kingdom.
-At the World Equestrian Games in 2014, Tindall and High Kingdom were part of the British team that won team silver.
-Tindall stopped using her maiden name, Phillips, in March 2016.
-She competed for the first time as Zara Tindall during her unsuccessful attempt to qualify for the 2016 Rio Olympic Games.

-In 2017, she won the third place at the Kentucky Three-Day Event on High Kingdom, before High Kingdom retired from the sport in 2018.
-In January 2020 she became a non-executive director of the Cheltenham Racecourse.
-In August 2020, Tindall was selected for her first appearance on the British Team competing at the FEI Nations Cup in Le Pin au Haras, France.
-In October 2021, Tindall competed in Maryland 5 Star at Fair Hill and finished at 11th place with score 30.4, riding Gleadhill House Stud's 12-year-old horse Class Affair.
-In May 2022, Tindall won the advanced class at the Chatsworth Horse Trials, riding Class Affair.
+Phillips competed at the 2012 London Olympic Games on High Kingdom, winning silver in the team event.
+She finished second at the 2013 Luhmühlen Horse Trials on High Kingdom, and at the 2014 World Equestrian Games she was part of the British team that won team silver.
+She stopped using her maiden name in March 2016 and competed as Zara Tindall for the first time during her unsuccessful attempt to qualify for the 2016 Rio Olympic Games.
+In 2017, Tindall finished third at the Kentucky Three-Day Event on High Kingdom, who retired from competition in 2018.
+In January 2020, she became a non‑executive director of Cheltenham Racecourse.
+In August 2020, she was selected for her first appearance on the British team at the FEI Nations Cup in Le Pin au Haras, France.
+In October 2021, Tindall competed at the Maryland 5 Star at Fair Hill, finishing 11th on Class Affair.
+In May 2022, she won the advanced class at the Chatsworth Horse Trials, again riding Class Affair.
+In August 2026, Tindall won the 2026 British Open eventing championship at Hartpury, riding Class Affair to victory in the CCI4*-S against 73 competitors.